raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 ![](/assets/images/command/001.png)

-*"In object-oriented programming, the [command pattern](https://en.wikipedia.org/wiki/Command_pattern) is a behavioral design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event at a later time."*
+*"In object-oriented programming, the [command pattern](https://en.wikipedia.org/wiki/Command_pattern) is a behavioural design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event at a later time."*

 In this talk, we'll review what the command pattern is, then look at some interesting applications.
 We'll see why what matters about the command pattern is the underlying idea that behaviour can be treated as a first-class entity in its own right.